 You may need to re-save your menu (Appearance > Menus, or Appearance > Customize > Menus) and theme options (including background and header images) after activating the child theme.

 This is no problem if you’re installing a child theme at the start of your site’s development.
-However, if you’ve already setup menus, backgrounds and a long list of theme options, this is big time waster.
+However, if you’ve already set up menus, backgrounds and a long list of theme options, this is a big time waster.
 To avoid redoing all of your Customizer settings once the child theme has been activated, follow these easy steps:

-1. Go to PluginsAdd New, search for, install and activated Customizer Export/Import.
+1. Go to PluginsAdd New, search for, install and activate Customizer Export/Import.

 2. With your parent theme activated (not the child theme) go to CustomizeExport/Import.
 Click the Export button which will download a

-.dat file to your dekstop or downloads folder.
+.dat file to your desktop or downloads folder.

 3. Assuming your child theme has already been installed, go to AppearanceThemes and activate it.

-4. With your child theme activated, go to CustomizeExport/Import, click the Choose File button, select the
+4. With your child theme activated, go to CustomizeExport/Import, under the Import heading, click the Choose File button, select the

-.dat file you downloaded in step 2, enable the import images option and click Import.
+.dat file you downloaded in step two, enable the import images option and click Import.